github662/dunhuang/README.md

 # MP-WSA
-Code for the paper titled "Mural Image Inpainting via Mamba Prior and Wavelet-Sparse Transformer".
+Code for the paper titled " Enhancing Mural Inpainting: A Dual-Branch Approach Integrating Mamba Priors and Wavelet-Sparse Transformers".

 <br>